hotmodelsactress.com

 He directed, wrote and starred as Larry Abbot in comedy horror movie Haunted Honeymoon (1986).

-Start the Revolution Without Me (1970) comedy as Claude / Philippe
+Start the Revolution Without Me (1970) - Claude / Philippe

 He directed, wrote and starred as Teddy Pierce in romantic comedy film The Woman in Red (1984).